Reading our timetables

-PrePay-only services are denoted using purple-coloured text.
-You must purchase a ticket prior to boarding these services, as tickets are not sold on board the bus.
+PrePay only services are denoted using purple-coloured text.
+You must purchase a ticket prior to boarding these services or use an Opal card, as tickets are not sold on board the bus.
 Tickets are available from ticket outlets located throughout the Sydney Buses network - remember, MyBus TravelTen and MyMulti tickets save you time and money!

-Travel Hint: we ask that you arrive at your bus stop no less than five minutes prior to the scheduled departure time, and have your ticket ready prior to joining the bus - when you PrePay, not only do you save money, but you also help us to improve the on-time reliability of the bus service.
+Travel Hint: we ask that you arrive at your bus stop no less than five minutes prior to the scheduled departure time, and have your ticket ready prior to joining the bus.

 The Rear CoverThe rear cover provides information on how to read your timetable, and who to contact for lost property enquiries.

 Information about our discounted multi-ride tickets, and assistance regarding accessibility for customers with mobility difficulties is also shown.

 Transportnsw.info contains additional information on travelling throughout the Greater Sydney, Hunter, Illawarra and Blue Mountains areas by public transport.
 It also contains information on ticketing, service interruptions, and the best way to travel to special events.